iantelli/bocchi-discord-bot/README.md

 ### Features

 -   [ ] Reccomend a beatmap based on specified query (mmr, sr, bpm, skillset)
--   [ ] Reccomend a tourney pool based on specified query
+-   [ ] Reccomend a tournament pool based on specified query
--   [ ] Generate a tourney pool
+-   [ ] Generate a tournament pool

 _More features on the way!_